A Passion for Animals

 PCC’s Veterinary Technology program is the only program of its kind in the state of Oregon, and only one of four in the Pacific Northwest.
 The program prepares students to become certified veterinary technicians and to take the Veterinary Technician National Exam, administered by the Oregon Veterinary Medical Examining Board.

-Since 1993, graduates of PCC’s Veterinary Technology program have exceeded the national average on the national exam.
-Our graduates pass at a rate of 98.8% which compares to a national average of 84.7%.
+Since 1993, graduates of PCC’s Veterinary Technology program have exceeded the national average on the national veterinary technician licensing exam (Veterinary Technician National Examination).
+Over the past three years 98.7% of our graduates pass the national exam the first time they take it, that data is outlined below.
 In general, there are three to four jobs available per graduate.
 In short, more jobs exist than there are people to fill them.
 Our higher standards mean that you will be in higher demand.